 - Committed and dedicated people with a proven passion for writing, who want a professional career in film or television

 - Collaborative, articulate and creative people who can demonstrate a strong instinct for the grammar of visual storytelling

 - Those who want a practical education in screenwriting and believe that the only way to learn how to write is by writing

-Students successfully completing LFA Screenwriting Diploma are eligible for direct entry to the following University of Derby programmes:
+After successfully completing the Screenwriting Diploma you will be eligible for direct entry on one of the University programmes listed below:

 To apply online please click on the course date below.